american citizen greatness

 OnShoringAmerica Framework Documents

-In 2025–2026, foreign-born workers represented approximately 19–20% of the U.S. civilian labor force.
-Non-citizen workers (including green card holders, temporary visa holders, humanitarian authorizations, and those working via OPT/CPT) continued to play a significant role across key sectors such as professional and business services, manufacturing, trade/transportation, leisure & hospitality, construction, and agriculture (Bureau of Labor Statistics, February 2026).
+In 2025–2026, noncitizen workers represented approximately 19–20% of the U.S. civilian labor force.
+Noncitizen workers — including green card holders, temporary visa holders, humanitarian authorizations, and those working via OPT/CPT — continue to play a significant role across key sectors such as professional and business services, manufacturing, trade/transportation, leisure & hospitality, construction, and agriculture (Bureau of Labor Statistics, February 2026).

 • NAICS 561399 — Foreign Labor Placement and Management Services